wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 ### Courses and bootcamps

 A short online course in the basics of UX should be considered mandatory for anyone entering the field.
 In a good course you’ll learn basic HCI theory, practice the problem solving of "design thinking", come up with user personas, draw wireframe designs, and so on.
-There’s probably a lot of "[snake oil](https://en.wikipedia.org/wiki/Snake_oil)" out there - courses that claim to skill you up to "master" level in a few days - but stick to the well known, well-rated courses and you’ll get a lot of value.
+There’s probably a lot of "[snake oil](https://en.wikipedia.org/wiki/Snake_oil)" out there - courses that claim to skill you up to "master" level in a few days - clearly impossible.
+But, stick to the well known, well-rated courses and you’ll get a lot of value.
 I’ve hired a few people over the years who’ve done the [Coursera courses](https://www.coursera.org/specializations/interaction-design) and the work they’ve demonstrated as part of their coursework has been excellent.

 ### Books